-- First priority in each category will be given to children who will have an older sibling attending the school in September 2018. - Second priority in each category will be given where evidence is provided at the time of application of an exceptional social, medical or pastoral need of the children which can be most appropriately met at this school.
-(See note 13). - 1.
-Looked after and previously looked after children (see notes 2 & 3) - 2.
-Catholic children who attend a feeder primary school (see note 4) - 3.
-Other Catholic children (see note 4) - 4.
-Children attending feeder primary schools who are Catechumens or are members of an Eastern Christian Church, children of other Christian denominations or other faiths (see notes 5, 6 & 7) - 5.
-Other children who attend a feeder primary school - 6.
-Children of a member of school staff who has been employed at the school for two or more years at the time at which application for admission to the school is made (note 12) - 7.
-Other children who are Catechumens or are members of an Eastern Christian Church, children of other Christian denominations or other faiths (see notes 5, 6 & 7) - 8.
-Any other children
+- First priority in each category will be given to children who will have an older sibling attending the school in September 2021. - 1.
+Looked after and previously looked after children. (see notes 2) - 2.
+Catholic children who attend a feeder primary school. (see note 3) - 3.
+Other Catholic children. (see note 3) - 4.
+Catechumens and members of an Eastern Christian Church. (see notes 4&5) - 5.
+Children attending feeder primary schools who are children of other Christian denominations whose membership is evidenced by a minister or faith leader. (see note 6) - 6.
+Children attending feeder primary schools who are children of other faiths whose membership is evidenced by a minister or faith leader. (see note 7) - 7.
+Other children who attend a feeder primary school. - 8.
+Children of a member of school staff who has been employed at the school for two or more years at the time at which application for admission to the school is made (note 11) - 9.
+Other children who are children of other Christian denominations whose membership is evidenced by a minister or faith leader. (see note 6) - 10.
+Other children who are children of other faiths whose membership is evidenced by a minister or faith leader. (see note 7) - 11.
+Any other children.

 Where there are places available for some, but not all applicants within a particular criterion priority will be given to children living closest to the school determined by the shortest distance.
-Distance is measured as a straight line, from the Ordnance Survey coordinates for the parental home residence (including flats) to the school main entrance, using North Tyneside Council's Geographic Information System (GIS), with those living closer to the school receiving higher priority.
+Distance is measured in a straight line, from a single fixed central point of the parental home address (including flats) to the central point of the school using the Local Land and Property Gazetteer and North Tyneside Council's Geographical Information System (GIS), with those living closer to the school receiving higher priority.
 In the case of flats if there is more than one home address with the same measurement the flat with the lowest number will be offered the place.